-Stem cells are mainly collected from blood or bone marrow in case of adult donors, or from the umbilical cord blood right after birth.
-The collection of umbilical cord blood is entirely safe and painless for both the mother and the baby as it is conducted after birth.
-Umbilical cord blood is the main source of stem cells for most of the approved treatments with stem cells.
-Embryonic stem cells, on the other hand, are collected from embryos that are created in laboratory settings, not from embryos inside the maternal body.
+Stem cells are mainly collected from blood or bone marrow in the case of adult donors, or the umbilical cord blood right after birth.6 The collection of umbilical cord blood is entirely safe and painless for both the mother and the baby as it is conducted after birth.7 Umbilical cord blood is the main source of stem cells for most of the approved stem cell treatments.
+Embryonic stem cells, on the other hand, are collected from embryos that are created in laboratory settings, not from embryos inside the maternal body.8

 This is partially true but that doesn’t mean you can’t bank your baby’s stem cells.
-In India, the ICMR (Indian Council of Medical Research) banned the banking of stem cells in 2017, with the exception of cord blood banking - a process conducted after birth with no side effects for the mother or the baby1.
-So as parents, you still have the right to decide if you want to preserve or donate your baby’s umbilical cord blood after birth.
+In India, the ICMR (Indian Council of Medical Research) banned the banking of stem cells in 2017, except the collection and preservation of umbilical cord blood stem cells.9 So as parents, you still have the right to decide if you want to preserve or donate your baby’s umbilical cord blood after birth.
 However, this decision cannot be made at the last minute.

 Myth 3: Stem Cell Therapy is Unsafe

-While banking your baby’s stem cells, understand that they are not a cure to every ailment.
-While there is a lot of research on stem cells, very few treatments with stem cells have been proven safe and effective and, therefore, very few treatments are approved and used.
-Having said that, stem cells do have the potential to treat diseases long thought to be “untreatable”.
-However, these uses of stem cells are pending safety trials.
-Stem cells are great as an extra assurance for the future of your family’s health and may come in handy in finding a matching donor whenever a medical emergency arises.
+While banking your baby’s stem cells, understand that they are not a cure for every ailment.
+There is a lot of ongoing research on stem cells, and stem cell transplant treatments have been observed to be safe, effective and approved.
+Umbilical cord blood stem cells have the potential to treat degenerative diseases that were long thought to be “untreatable”.12 Stem cells are great as an extra assurance for the future of your family’s health and may come in handy when trying to find a matching donor in case of a medical emergency.

-Now that you have an idea of the kind of myths surrounding stem cells and the real story behind them, making your decision might become easier.
-It is also important to understand that there is always a chance of a child not using their stem cells , but in case of certain unexpected illnesses, preserving stem cells can prove very beneficial.
+Now that you have an idea of the kind of myths surrounding umbilical cord blood stem cells and the real story behind them, making your decision might become easier.
+It is also important to note that there is always a chance of not using these stem cells at all.
+However, in case of certain unexpected illnesses, preserving stem cells proves to be extremely beneficial.
 Take your doctor’s help in evaluating your family’s medical history and risks against the benefits of stem cell banking for the same - better safe than sorry.
 Remember that there’s always the option to donate these valuable cells to a patient who is very much in need of them.